 O902, Class 2: msgA-RSRP-ThresholdSSB-SUL-r16 is applied for carrier selection and the need coded for this parameter is ‘Cond 2StepSUL’.
 If both 2-step RACH and 4-step RACH is configured on SUL, UE can reuse the parameter configured for 4-step, but it is mandatory for only 2-step is configured on SUL.

 Proposals:

-msgA-RSRP-ThresholdSSB-r16 RSRP-Range OPTIONAL, -- Need S
+msgA-RSRP-ThresholdSSB-r16 RSRP-Range OPTIONAL, -- Need R

-msgA-RSRP-ThresholdSSB-SUL-r16 RSRP-Range OPTIONAL, -- Cond 2StepSUL
+msgA-RSRP-ThresholdSSB-SUL-r16 RSRP-Range OPTIONAL, -- Cond 2StepOnly